-7. Vigan, Ilocos Norte.
+7. Vigan, Ilocos Sur.
 Recently nominated in the New 7 Wonders Cities, this historical city is known as the home of Calle Crisologo.
 This cobblestoned street is replete with ancestral houses reminiscent of the Spanish regime.
 Vigan is also famous for its jar factories in Pagburnayan.
 You shouldn’t miss the Baluarte, too, which is an interactive wildlife sanctuary.

 (Photo by sekart99 from Flickr © All rights reserved.)

 8. Boracay.
 The island of Boracay is probably the most popular beach in the Philippines and one of the top beaches in the world.
 Its turquoise waters and white pristine sand attract tourists whole year round.
 You can indulge with various aquatic sports such as wind surfing, jet skiing, board sailing, and so much more!
 It also offers a lot of nature tripping adventures such as hiking, caving, trekking, and island hopping.
 You ought to try their famous refreshing fruit shakes, too!